Arthur J. Serratelli: Auxiliary Bishop of Newark

-On July 3, 2000, John Paul II named Serratelli as an auxiliary bishop of the Archdiocese of Newark and titular bishop of Enera.
+On July 3, 2000, John Paul II named Serratelli as an auxiliary bishop of Newark and titular bishop of Enera.
 He was consecrated on September 8, 2000, by then Cardinal Theodore McCarrick, with co-consecrating Bishops Michael Saltarelli and Paul Bootkoski.
 After his consecration, Serratelli was appointed vicar for Essex County, New Jersey.
 He was later appointed the archdiocesan vicar general.

 Bishop of Paterson

-On June 1, 2004, John Paul II accepted the retirement of Bishop Frank J. Rodimer as bishop of the Diocese of Paterson and appointed Serratelli as his successor.
+On June 1, 2004, John Paul II accepted the retirement of Bishop Frank J. Rodimer as bishop of Paterson and appointed Serratelli as his successor.
 Serratelli was installed on July 6, 2004, at the Cathedral of Saint John the Baptist in Paterson, New Jersey.

 On Feb 24, 2005, Serratelli and the Diocese of Paterson settled a $5 million lawsuit with four parishioners.
 It involved two former priests in Mendham Township, New Jersey, two priests in Paterson, a clergymen in Clifton, New Jersey, and a former deacon in Dover, New Jersey.
 One of the plaintiff lawyers credited Serratelli with expediting the settlement.

 As a member of the United States Conference of Catholic Bishops (USCCB), Serratelli As of 2012 was chair of the Committee on Doctrine's Subcommittee for the Review of Scripture Translations, and a member of the Committee on Divine Worship and its Task Groups on Liturgy with Children, and the Review of the Lectionary.
-Previously, Serratelli served as chair of the Committee on Liturgy (later the Committee on Divine Worship) from 2007 to 2010, and was responsible for announcing the acceptance by the Vatican of changes to the English translation of the Roman Missal, to be implemented throughout the English-speaking countries on November 27, 2011.
+Previously, Serratelli served as chair of the Committee on Liturgy (later the Committee on Divine Worship) from 2007 to 2010, and was responsible for announcing the acceptance by the Vatican of changes to the English translation of the Roman Missal..
 Serratelli was also a member of the Ad Hoc Committee for the Review of the Catechism, the Ad Hoc Committee for the Spanish Bible for the Church in America, the Board of Bishops for the American College of Louvain, and the Committee for Women in the Church and Society.

 Serratelli was a board or trustee member of: